Load low-bandwidth site?

 Related:

-Our Basic HEAT Course prepares you for travelling and working in dangerous areas After a long flight, you arrive at your hotel.
+Be prepared for travelling and working in dangerous areas!
+After a long flight, you arrive at your hotel.
 You step out of the taxi, turn around and are confronted with a weapon.
 The robber is shouting at you.
 What do you do?
-Fight, flee or freeze?…
+Fight, flee or freeze?
+CSD believe there is…

-Our Basic HEAT Course prepares you for travelling and working in dangerous areas After a long flight, you arrive at your hotel.
+Be prepared for travelling and working in dangerous areas!
+After a long flight, you arrive at your hotel.
 You step out of the taxi, turn around and are confronted with a weapon.
 The robber is shouting at you.
 What do you do?
-Fight, flee or freeze?…
+Fight, flee or freeze?
+CSD believe there is…